-The law of big numbers
+Day traders need to rely on the law of big numbers

 Find strategies based on quantified testing, and make as many trades as possible.
 If the average gain per share traded is just 1,5 cents, this amounts to significant profits if you’re trading 100 000 shares a day.
 The best traders think like an insurance company.
 You have to calculate an edge in the law of big numbers.

-Your mindset is just as important as the quantified strategies
+In day trading, your mindset is just as important as the quantified strategies

 Your mindset is just as important as trading strategies.
 There are many investment styles and you should find out what fits best for you.